alvaroallencar/alvaroallencar/README.md

 🧑‍💻 I'm Álvaro Alencar, Automation Engineer and Software Developer.

-💡 I fascinated by how technology changes our lives for the better
+💡 I fascinated by how technology changes our lives for the better!

 🧠 There is always something new to learn!